KipropAmos/Analysis-of-Car-Rental-Data/README.md

 The repository contains a python notebook and a word report

-In the project, Univariant and bivariant analysis have been perfomed
+In the project, Univariate and bivariate analysis have been perfomed

 A hypotesis has been set and tested using the t_tests